Pharmacy Technology – Program Detail

 Program Performance and Statistics

-- The pass rate for the national certification exam on the first attempt within six months of graduation is 100% for the 2010-2013 graduating classes.
-(15 out of15 passed the exam).
+- The pass rate for the national certification exam on the first attempt within six months of graduation is 100% for the 2016 graduating class.

 - Currently15 new students are accepted in the summer semester class.